-Dispatch centers requesting prepositioned tactical aircraft must complete a kneeboard and submit it to EACC via email at wieacc@firenet.gov.
-Requesters are to follow up with a phone call to the EACC Aircraft Coordinator.
+When the MACC requests a prepositioned tactical aircraft, a kneeboard must be completed and submitted to EACC via email at wieacc@firenet.gov.
+Requesters will be followed up with a phone call to the EACC Aircraft Coordinator.

-The MACC will relay the actual time of departure (ATD) and estimated time of arrival (ETA) to the EACC Aircraft Coordinator when dispatching aircraft outside of the jurisdictional area.
+The MACC will relay the actual time of departure (ATD) and estimated time of arrival (ETA) to the EACC Aircraft Coordinator when dispatching aircraft outside of the MACC jurisdictional area.
 The Aircraft Coordinator will relay that information to the requesting unit.